 Thanks to their high capacity, small size, and portability, they are great options for transferring or viewing data from one PC to another.
 However, what will happen if you lose or misplace any of these devices?

-In this guide I will show you how to encrypt an external hard drive or USB flash drive.
+This guide will show you how to encrypt an external hard drive or USB flash drive.

-Encrypting an external hard drive means making it secure by encrypting the data stored on it using sophisticated mathematical functions.
-This can be done by using software or some other ways.
+Encrypting an external hard drive means making it secure by encrypting the data stored using sophisticated mathematical functions.
+This can be done by using software or some other way.

 After disk encryption, the data on the external hard drive cannot be accessed by anyone who doesn’t own the relevant key or password.

-It provides a layer of security to your external hard drive against hackers and other online threats.
-The basic purpose of encrypting external hard drives is to protect its data from unauthorized persons.
+It provides security to your external hard drive against hackers and other online threats.
+The primary purpose of encrypting external hard drives is to protect their data from unauthorized persons.